agony-unleashed/agony-unleashed.github.io/recruitment/index.md

 This provides us with huge variety of targets: from large bloc fleets to highly skilled small gangs, and from solo roamers to gate camps.
-As usual, we're running frequent small gang roams through whatever region takes our fancy on a given day.
+As usual, we’re running frequent small gang roams through whatever region takes our fancy on a given day.
-There are no mandatory ops to attend, but there's almost always something going on!
+There are no mandatory ops to attend, but there’s almost always something going on!

 ### The Agony Philosophy